Spokane E09 Class

 Clinical Medical Education Offices

-The University of Washington School of Medicine maintains a Dean's Office in each of the WWAMI states and Eastern Washington which oversees clinical medical education for the School of Medicine within those regions as well as provides support services for the local clerkships and students rotating among them.
+The University of Washington School of Medicine maintains a Dean's Office in each of the WWAMI states, including Western and Eastern/Central Washington which oversees clinical medical education for the School of Medicine within those regions as well as provides support services for the local clerkships and students rotating among them.

 Rural/Underserved Opportunities Program (R/UOP)